-Performance and sculptural costume installation, dance, choreography and moving image
+Performance and sculptural installation, dance, choreography and moving image

 Materials | body, PVC fabric, lycra, chains, steel hooks, chalk, HD film & sound